Infinite presentability of groups and condensation

 We want to show next that the Cantor-Bendixson rank of the quotient $A_n/\mathcal{Z}(A_n)$ is countable for $n \geq 4$.
 As a preliminary step, we investigate the normal subgroups of $A_n/\mathcal{Z}(A_n)$.
 For this we need further definitions. \begin{definition} Let $\Omega$ be a group.
 A group $G$ endowed with a left action of $\Omega$ by group automorphisms is called an $\Omega$-\emph{group}; an $\Omega$-invariant subgroup $H$ of $G$ is called an $\Omega$-\emph{subgroup} of $G$.
 If $H$ is a normal subgroup of $G$ then $G/H$ is an $\Omega$-group for the induced $\Omega$-action.

-An $\Omega$-group $G$ satisfies \emph{max-$\Omega$} if every non-descending chain of $\Omega$-subgroups of $G$ stabilizes, or equivalently, if every $\Omega$-subgroup of $G$ is finitely generated as an $\Omega$-group.
+An $\Omega$-group $G$ satisfies \emph{max-$\Omega$} if it admits no increasing sequence of $\Omega$-subgroups, or equivalently, if every $\Omega$-subgroup of $G$ is finitely generated as an $\Omega$-group.
 If $\Omega$ is the group of inner automorphisms of $G$, the $\Omega$-subgroups of $G$ are the normal subgroups of $G$.
 If $G$ satisfies max-$\Omega$ in this case, we say that $G$ satisfies \emph{max-n}. \end{definition}

 We are now ready for the analysis of the normal subgroups of $A_n$ with $n \geq 3$.
 Since its centre $\mathcal{Z}(A_n) \cong \Z[1/p]$ is infinitely generated, the group $A_n$ does not satisfy max-n.
 Still, we have \begin{lemma} The group $A_n/\mathcal{Z}(A_n)$ satisfies max-n. \end{lemma}